 . . . not a strategy for doing good, but rather the foundation of your conscience and how that conscience applies to your sense of life and your religious beliefs.

 Good is not so much a gut feeling as a whole body feeling pointing at what might be the best option.
 Pause I is rarely decisive on its own.
-Good for any decision matures out through the four Pauses.
-The gut feeling is frequently wrong because the gut works from memory feeding your decisions more on history rather than tomorrows issues.
+Your understanding of Good for any decision matures out through the four Pauses.
+The gut feeling is frequently wrong because the gut works from memory feeding your decisions and therefore more on history rather than the demands and requirements of tomorrows issues.
 A good decision is decided out of the present information in body and mind.